bondress/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 You can only use the putchar function.

 4-print_alphabt.c is a C program that prints the alphabet in lowercase, followed by a new line (except q and e).
 I only used the putchar function, others were not allowed.

+5-print_numbers.c is a C program prints all single digit numbers of base 10 starting from 0, followed by a new line.